The TOP 5 Must-Have Requirements of Every Point Guard

 But having a good handle is so much more than being able to dribble the ball.
 When you have a good handle of the ball you instantly become a better passer.
 And being a better passer will make you a more willing passer and a better point guard.

-Having a good handle of the ball is not enough for most point guards, you will need a great handle.
+Having a good handle of the ball is not enough for most point guards, you will need a great ball handling skills.
 You will be pressured throughout a lot of the game, and on ball screens you will have two defenders swiping at it.
 You need to be able to be in full control.

-And the ball needs to be secured when you are driving towards the hoop and passing to an open teammate.
+And the ball needs to be secured when you are driving towards the hoop, close to the basket or passing to an open teammate.
 This is all a part of having a better handle of the ball!

 Defense wins games!